 What a way to make a splash!
 One Step Beyond was the debut album by one of the era’s most well-known British two-tone groups, helping to bring ska to the masses.
 It’s hard to think of a band that was more fun to watch.
 This deluxe reissue is a 2 CD set (or red vinyl for the astute collector).
 Included in the set are 18 bonus tracks, including John Peel sessions, demos, and b-sides, as well as interviews with founding members Mike Barson, Chrissyboy Foreman, Mark Bedford and Daniel Woodgate.

 “One Step Beyond”

 Black Unity (Vinyl Reissue)

 Containing one 37-minute track that critic Joe Harrington called “an exercise in sustained harmonic groove that cannot be beaten," Sander’s 1971 avante-jazz opus is the latest in the Verve By Request reissue partnership between Jack Whites’ Third Man Records and the legendary jazz label.
 Sanders played soprano and tenor saxes and a balafon (a West African, gourd-resonated xylophone).
 He was joined by an impressive array of musicians (both Stanley Clarke and Cecil McBee on bass, Joe Bonner on piano, Billy Hart on drums, and more).
 The record remains an important influence for jazz artists to this day.
-“Here was Sanders as he saw himself in the mirror, a mass of contradictions, and the embodiments of the full fury and glory of music in one man.”
-(All Music)

 There Are But Four Small Faces